vidita-bit/Connect-Covid-19-Volunteers/Errors occurred.md

   becoz smtplib not working or not imported ,if smptlib is making more problem then see from command prompt if it is installed or not     ,if not then install it first

 ### ConnectionRefusedError:[WinError 10061]No connection can be made if target machine refused the error:
-   either while sending mail internet connection is not proper or using proxy server port 80 is not free
+   either while sending mail internet connection is not proper or using proxy server ,port 80 is not free

 ### smtplib.SMTPResponseException
    smtplib not imported or installed